vruusmann/openscoring.io/_posts/2020-01-19-converting_logistic_regression_pmml.md

 For example, interaction terms which combine different category levels of the same feature (eg. `Gender=Male * Gender=Female`) are non-sensical from the real-life perspective, and risk blowing up numerical algorithms due to high collinearity with other terms.

 Fighting collinearity is a major issue when training unregularized (logistic-) regression models.
-A common source of highly correlated features is the binarization or one-hot-encoding of string columns.
+A common source of highly correlated features is the binarization or one-hot encoding of string columns.
-The `OneHotEncoder` transformer fixes this by allowing one category level to be excluded from the one-hot-encoding process.
+The `OneHotEncoder` transformer fixes this by allowing one category level to be excluded from the one-hot encoding process.
 Most data scientist habitually drop the first category level.

 The logistic regression model is associated with transformations by constructing a two-step pipeline.